JamesTsay-12/blog-site/_posts/2025-08-06-KRAS-EGFR-and-Drugs.md

 ---

-Please see theis follow-up article [KRAS-Mutated Colorectal Cancer: New Treatments, Realities, and What to Expect](https://jamestsay-12.github.io/blog-site/science/2025/08/12/Targeted-Colon-Cancer-treatment-status.html) where I explore the landscape of next-generation KRAS inhibitors and how biotech is tackling the challenge of G12D, G12V, and other difficult mutations.
+Please see this follow-up article [KRAS-Mutated Colorectal Cancer: New Treatments, Realities, and What to Expect](https://jamestsay-12.github.io/blog-site/science/2025/08/12/Targeted-Colon-Cancer-treatment-status.html) where I explore the landscape of next-generation KRAS inhibitors and how biotech is tackling the challenge of G12D, G12V, and other difficult mutations.

 ## Supplemental Part 1: Understanding the Unique Mechanism of KRAS G12C Inhibitors